"The difference between the stranger and a friend is merely a story"- Br Philip Pinto cfc, Congregational Leader, Brisbane 2008

 Landscaping will ensure open areas for events to celebrate and strengthen culture and family, encourage movement for healthy living and a connection to our natural world via food growing and diverse gardening, to foster an intercultural community.

-We look forward to seeing these exciting developments take shape throughout 2021 and finish early 2022.
+We look forward to seeing these exciting developments take shape.

 Edmund Rice Services – Mt Atkinson acknowledges the First People of the Kulin Nation as the Traditional Custodians of the land on which we work.
 We pay our respects to their Elders, past, present and emerging and extend that respect to Aboriginal Elders of other communities whom we connect.